ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

       and the branch can be safely deleted.

 o PULL vs FETCH
-git pull	-	Fetches the changes from a remote repository AND merges them into the current branch. git fetch 	- 	Fetches the changes from a remote repository but SKIPS the merge step.
+git fetch 	- 	Fetches the changes (including info about any new remote branches) from a remote
+			repository, but SKIPS the merge step.
 			You must do the merge manually, e.g. using "git merge origin/master".
-			Note: "git status" will show you're "behind", but tTo see these (unmerged) changes, you need to query the working directory with the remote branch, e.g.: "git diff origin master"
+			Note: "git status" will show you're "behind", but to see these (unmerged) changes, you need to query the working directory with the remote branch, e.g.: "git diff origin/master" git pull	-	Fetches the changes from a remote repository AND merges them into the current branch.
+			NOTE: Using "git fetch" and then "git pull" is preferred to "git pull", because it givesa you more control over the merge.
+			NOTE: It is recommended to use "git pull --rebase" when merging a branch.
+See git_rebase.md.

 o GIT BLAME
 git blame [--show-email|-e] FILENAME	-	Optionally show author email address.